 TOIDs are also used to identify one OS MasterMap feature from another.
 This can reduce the ambiguity when sharing data.
-A typical example of this is shown in figure 11.
-An organisation could have the property on the corner as 32b Morris Road in one set of records and as The Vicarage, Handel Road in another.
-If the TOID of the building (osgb0001000013217664) was recorded as well, the records could be matched up and the ambiguity removed.
+A typical example of this is shown in figure 9, where a single building could be recorded in a number of different ways.
+An organisation could have the property on the corner as 35 Onslow Road in one set of records and as 1 - 10 Cranbury Towers, Cranbury Place in another.
+Using OS MasterMap, the organisation could perform two checks to establish identity.
+Firstly, if the TOID of the building as recorded in OS MasterMap Topography Layer (osgb1000001329143866) was recorded as well, the records could be matched up and the ambiguity removed.
+Secondly, by querying the OS MasterMap Address Layers, the organisation could establish that only ten addresses are registered at that site (1-10, Cranbury Towers).
+Therefore, the organisation can establish that 35 Onslow Road is not a postal address and could therefore remove that wording from any records used to generate mail.

-Figure 11: Using the TOID to resolve ambiguity in customer records
+Figure 11: using the TOID to resolve ambiguity in customer records